 However both of the values may seem a bit “abstract”, so I made a simple example and below you can see how capacity ratio changes.
 This is for the purely compressed column in my frame, and in different systems, this will be different of course.
 But at least it is a good reference point:

 There are no outcomes for elements with deformation ratio smaller than 5.
 The compressive force was then higher than critical buckling load and it is non-designable.
 Also, note that the vertical axis starts from 0.8, not from 0.

 Conclusions and thoughts

 This is getting a bit long, but let’s try to summarize everything you have read a bit:

 - It is very important to remember that the popular buckling length coefficients from textbooks are for non-sway structures only!

 - If the structure is in a sway mode, things are much worse when it comes to stability.

 - Sometimes it is hard to estimate if your structure is in a sway mode or not.

-- Remember that there are always 2 sieds of the coin.
+- Remember that there are always 2 sides of the coin.
 If you were calculating non-sway systems your outcome may be off in the “dangerous” direction.
-However if you assumed a sway system, most likely you will get an answer that is a bit conservative.
-Using LBA allows to check how things are in your case.
+However, if you assumed a sway system, most likely you will get an answer that is a bit conservative.
+Using LBA allows checking how things are in your case.
 Even if LBA is not always the perfect choice for buckling length estimation, it should get the job done.
 You may simply spend some time to watch all those eigenforms before you find what you are searching for!